 This form should be submitted with the DS-11 to apply for a new passport book when a valid passport is lost, stolen, altered, or mutilated.

 U.S. passport applications require two passport photos of the applicant taken within the last six months in the United States; the photos should reflect the applicant's current appearance.
+Once a photo has been used for a passport application, it cannot be used again.

 Each photo must be 2x2 inches in overall size and between 1 inch and 1-3/8 inches from the top of the head to the bottom of the chin.
 Photos should meet the following standards: